ElementsProject/paypercall/README.md

 ### As a middleware

-`paypercall` can be used as an express/connect middleware to charge payments directly in your node.js app.
+`paypercall` can be used as an express middleware to charge payments directly in your node.js apps.
 Below is an example app that charges 0.1 USD to send out tweets:

 #### app.js